mht85/MitoPhAST/README.txt

 USAGE
 =====

-Example: ./run_MitoPhASTv1.sh -i example/input/ -n HG942366,HG799086 -m -I -B 1000 -R 5 -T 15
+Example: ./run_MitoPhASTv1.sh -i example/input/ -n HG942366,HG799086 -m -I -B 100 -R 50 -T 15

--i <path>       input directory containing only Genbank and/or EMBL files [at least one of -i and -n is required] -n <string>     comma-separated string of mitogenome accession IDs to download from NCBI [at least one of -i or -n is required]
+-i <path> input directory containing Genbank and/or EMBL files [at least one of -i and -n is required] -n <string>       comma-separated string of mitogenome accession IDs to download from NCBI [at least one of -i or -n is required]
 -m                optional argument to exclude genes which are absent in some files (default: include all genes, missing genes are substituted with hyphens)
--I              turns off interactive prompt for user to check for missing genes (default: interactive) If prompt is disabled, program will only provide warning to standard output.
+-I                turns off interactive prompt for user to check for missing genes (default: interactive) If prompt is disabled, program will only provide warning to standard output
--S              stops program after supermatrix construction, turns off model estimation and ML analysis -B <int>        number of bootstrap replicates (default: 100 reps) -R <int>        number of ML trees generated (default: 1) -T <int>        number of threads (default: 2, must be greater than 1) -s              run ML analysis with standard bootstrapping (default: rapid bootstrapping)
+-S                stops program after supermatrix construction, turns off model estimation and ML analysis -B <int>          number of bootstrap replicates (default: autoMRE) -R <int>          number of ML trees generated - if standard bootstrapping is used, one tree out of <int> with best likelihood score is produced. if rapid bootstrapping is used, <int> trees will be produced (default: 100)
+-T <int>          number of threads (default: 2, must be greater than 1) -r                run ML analysis with rapid bootstrapping (default: standard bootstrapping)

 OUTPUT
 ======